The ultimate first-time home buyer’s guide

 When you think you’ve found the right home, it’s time to do some final due diligence.

-Knowing the home and the likely sale price, run through the theoretical budget again to be sure you can afford it.
+Knowing the home and the likely pricing, run through the theoretical budget again to be sure you can afford it.
 Try to get as much information as possible from the seller: utility costs, property taxes, and so on.

 Check out the home’s history, like previous sales and how much it went for.
 Look at comparable homes for sale in the neighbourhood, plus those recently sold.
-If your target home’s asking price is wildly out of line with these other benchmarks, it might signal something fishy.
+If the asking price for your desired home differs greatly from the comparables, it might be worth some further investigating.

 If possible, take a second walk through the house.
 You may notice things (good or bad) on the second viewing that slipped by you the first time.